selendra/selendra-wiki/docs/learn/learn-phragmen.md

 ## NPoS Election Algorithms

-Since validators are paid almost equally in Polkadot in each era, it is important that the stake behind each validator is uniformly spread out.
-An election algorithm for Nominated Proof of Staking (NPoS) on Polkadot will try to optimize three metrics when computing a solution graph of nominators and validators:
+Since validators are paid almost equally in Selendra in each era, it is important that the stake behind each validator is uniformly spread out.
+An election algorithm for Nominated Proof of Staking (NPoS) on Selendra will try to optimize three metrics when computing a solution graph of nominators and validators:

 1. Maximize the total amount at stake.